-The point addressed in the quotation at the end of the preceding paragraph points to an issue that has instilled a tremendous body of work on and derived from Luhmann’s contributions, namely the possibility of political steering under the condition of functional differentiation and autopoiesis.
-The basic problem here emerges from the fact that while the modern state, in its form as a welfare state, might have “universalizing” tendencies in claiming to be able to offer political solutions to all kinds of problems, these problems are often problems that originate in other function systems.
-Because of the operative autonomy of function systems, no direct “intervention” of the political system is possible, however.
+The quotation at the end of the preceding paragraph points to an issue that has instilled a tremendous body of work on and derived from Luhmann’s contributions, namely the possibility of political steering under the condition of functional differentiation and autopoiesis.
+The basic problem here emerges from the fact that, while the modern state, in its form as a welfare state, might have “universalizing” tendencies in claiming to be able to offer political solutions to all kinds of problems, these are often problems that originate in other function systems.
+Because of the operative autonomy of function systems, no direct intervention of the political system is possible, however.
 The political system, like the other function systems, observes its environment and the systems in its environment on the basis of its own code.
 This observation includes that of decisions made in other function systems, but these can be and will be observed in other function systems in ways that might not correspond to the effect originally expected to go along with that decision.
 In short, political steering takes place all the time.
-Its effects are incalculable, however, which of course defeats most of the rationale of steering ascribed to it in the political system in the first place.
+Its effects are incalculable, however, which defeats most of the rationale of steering ascribed to it in the political system in the first place.
 This is not to say that steering will necessarily be unsuccessful in this sense.
-It means that it is very difficult if not impossible to say if and under which condition it could and will be successful.
+It means that it is very difficult if not impossible to say if and under what condition it could and will be successful.
 While it is not the point here to go into the extensive debates on how a systems theoretical approach can be put to practical use for steering attempts in society or organizations, suffice it to say at this point that Luhmann’s theory does not lead to fatalism about political steering, but to a high degree of skepticism in this regard (“Steuerungsskeptizismus”).

 The Self-Description of the Political System

-While public opinion provides a basic reflective scheme for the self-observation of the political system that is highly flexible in accommodating contingency, the self-description of the political system relies on a range of basic semantic figures that have been “frozen” since the late eighteenth century.
+While public opinion provides a basic reflective scheme for the self-observation of the political system that is highly flexible in accommodating contingency, the self-description of the political system relies on a range of basic semantic figures that have been “frozen” since the late 18th century.
 Luhmann’s diagnosis in this respect does not deny variation and evolution, but emphasizes continuity in the three basic figures of representation, sovereignty, and democracy.
 All three figures provide related solutions to the problem of communicating about the system’s unity within the system, which inevitably leads to paradoxical communication, as communication within the system about its unity in fact itself perpetuates the system (it is not an observation from the outside).
 Put differently, the system needs to deal with the paradox inherent in the scheme of parts/whole, that is the paradox inherent in a unity that is supposed to mark a difference (of the system and its environment).

 These paradoxes cannot be resolved.
 What happens is that in replacement of the scheme of parts/whole with the scheme of system/environment they unfold in historically (semantically) specific ways.
 This unfolding of paradoxality plays an important role in ensuring that communication in the political system can continue (although Luhmann remarks that only a relatively small part of political communication deals with this self-description of its unity).
 While building on pre-existing semantics, this unfolding of paradoxality in relation to the notion of representation takes place by legitimizing political authority within the political system (and not in relation to some source external to that system, for example a monarch with divine authority).
-This gives rise to the notion of “the people” (in contrast to “subjects”) that forms the necessary corollary to the notion of representation.
+This gives rise to the notion of the people (in contrast to subjects) that forms the necessary corollary to the notion of representation.
 The figure of sovereignty serves as a vehicle for interrupting this kind of paradoxical communication.
 In an autopoietic political system, the figure of sovereignty ensures that paradoxical communication does not lead to blockades, but that such blockades are interrupted frequently and communication can continue.
-This also pertains to democracy: “The new paradox of democracy pertains to the structure of authority itself – the simultaneous commanding-and-obeying oneself thus far only thought possible by theologists.
+This also pertains to democracy: “The new paradox of democracy pertains to the structure of authority itself—the simultaneous commanding-and-obeying oneself thus far only thought possible by theologists.
 Democracy means: the people itself rules.
 On whom?
 On the people of course” (Luhmann, 2000, p.
 353).

 Theory of Politics/Political Theory

 Luhmann’s theory of politics, as much as his theory of society, may sound highly abstract to many students of political theory.
 However, this is probably the case primarily because it changes a range of quite fundamental parameters of established traditions in political and social thought.
 The basic theoretical design and the overarching question of how communication continues constitutes a first major departure from theories that ask about the relations between people or even the nature of society, and it results in a far more complex theory design than is common in social and political theory.
 The sheer scope of subjects covered by Luhmann in his writings adds to this complexity.
 Additionally, the distinction between different orders of observation (first-order observation and second-order observation as observation of how observers observe) challenges established notions of theory as well as the distinction between theoretical and empirical research.
 This becomes particularly visible when it comes to the issue of political theory that is seen to operate on a completely different plane than a theory of society.
 While a theory of society includes a conceptualization of the political system, political theory is primarily an abstract form through which the political system observes itself.
 In so doing, modern political theory is part of the formation of an operatively closed function system of politics.
 One could argue at length about whether and to what degree such a distinction holds for a range of political science contributions that could be seen to serve both functions, but that is a reflection upon politics in a wider social environment as well as being political theory.
-However, regarding a long tradition of political theory this observation is probably correct, and political theories serve a reflective function in the political system comparable to, for example, legal theory in the legal system, or theory of science in the scientific system.
+However, regarding a long tradition of political theory, this observation is probably correct, and political theories serve a reflective function in the political system comparable to, for example, legal theory in the legal system, or theory of science in the scientific system.

 Needless to say, Luhmann’s contribution is firmly on the side of a theory of politics, as a specific instantiation of his theory of society.
 The former in fact would be unthinkable without the latter.
 This, incidentally, also pertains to his treatments of function systems other than politics.
-And while each of these treatments says a lot about links (“structural couplings”) between different function systems, it is the insight into their operative autonomy as systems of code-based communication that underpins addressing them individually.
+And while each of these treatments says a lot about links (structural couplings) between different function systems, it is the insight into their operative autonomy as systems of code-based communication that underpins addressing them individually.

 It should be clear from the exposition of some of the basic features of Luhmann’s thoughts on society and politics thus far that a theory of such richness and complexity lends itself to be taken up, modified, and addressed in many ways, a depiction of which is beyond the purview of this article.
-This observation also holds true for Luhmann’s observations about politics, with the notable exception that unlike his work on, for example, law, his work on politics has thus far only received relatively scant attention in the English-speaking world.
-The following section points to a weakness that might partly explain this circumstance, while setting it in the context of a wider and more general possible weakness of Luhmann’s theory of politics, even if seen in its own terms, namely the oversight that the political system is the political system of society conceived as world society.
+This observation also holds true for Luhmann’s observations about politics, with the notable exception that unlike his work on, for example, law, his work on politics has thus far received relatively scant attention in the English-speaking world.
+The next section points to a weakness that might partly explain this circumstance, while setting it in the context of a wider and more general possible weakness of Luhmann’s theory of politics, even if seen in its own terms, namely the oversight that the political system is the political system of society conceived as world society.